 By Paola Pascual on Nov 29, 2021 12:25:31 PM

-The introduction (together with the conclusion), can be the most important part of your presentation, but it can also be the most awkward one.
+The introduction (together with the ending), can be the most important part of your presentation, but it can also be the most awkward one.
 In this post, you will learn an easy-to-apply yet effective framework to start your next presentation.

 Why is the beginning of a presentation important?